MicrosoftDocs/windowsserverdocs/EssentialsDocs/support/Troubleshoot-connecting-computers-to-the-server-in-Windows-Server-Essentials.md

 ##  <a name="BKMK_ConnectorIssue2a"></a> Issue 3
  **Issue**

- I get a “The Connector software installation is canceled” error when connecting a computer to the server
+ I get a “The Connector software installation is canceled�? error when connecting a computer to the server

  **Description**

- To be able to connect a computer to the server, the SYSTEM account must have Full Control permissions on server folders displayed on the [!INCLUDE[sbs_sbs8_2](../install/includes/sbs_sbs8_2_md.md)] Dashboard.
+ To be able to connect a computer to the server, the SYSTEM account must have Full Control permissions on server folders displayed on the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials Dashboard.
 If the required permissions have not been granted, you receive the "The Connector software installation is canceled" error message.

  **Solution**